-Workers’ compensation exists to provide relief to employees who suffer injuries on the job, offering medical care and possibly weekly benefits until an injured employee recovers enough to return to work.
-Any worker injured in Glendale, Arizona could potentially encounter serious issues while pursuing workers’ compensation benefits.
-The Law Offices of John Phebus offer legal representation in workers’ compensation cases, so contact us today to schedule a free consultation with one of our Glendale workers’ compensation lawyers.
+Workers’ compensation exists to provide relief to employees who suffer injuries on the job, offering medical treatment and possibly weekly benefits until an injured employee recovers enough to return to work.
+Any injured worker in could potentially encounter serious issues while pursuing workers’ compensation benefits.
+The Law Offices of John Phebus offer legal representation for injured workers, contact us today to schedule a free consultation with one of our experienced Glendale workers compensation lawyers.

-- The personal injury attorneys at the Law Offices of John Phebus have more than 20 years of experience in personal injury and criminal defense cases.
+- The Glendale personal injury attorneys at the Law Offices of John Phebus have more than 20 years of experience in injury and criminal defense cases.

 - Founding attorney John Phebus is the former President of the West Maricopa County Bar Association and regularly speaks at legal seminars about a wide range of topics.